 What is a community cord blood bank?

-Community Banking is a new sharing economy model of stem cell banking that was pioneered by LifeCell in India.
+Community Banking is a new sharing economy model of cord blood banking that was pioneered by LifeCell in India.
 Parents who choose to store their child's cord blood in a community bank will have access, in the event of medical need, to all of the other cord blood units in the community bank.
 A community bank is like a public cord blood bank in that the members are supporting each other, but it is also like a private bank because the members pay for this service and outsiders cannot participate.

 Community banking is different from "hybrid" banking where both public and family banks share a laboratory, because in hybrid banks the pubic and family sides operate separately.
 In a community bank the public and family functions are blended.